 There is a wealth of resources available on her website https://self-compassion.org/ to help you to cultivate the habit of self-compassion.

-Presence is one of those words that most of us find difficult to accurately describe, but interestingly we know it when we see it because we feel it.
+Presence is one of those words that most of us find difficult to accurately describe.
+Interestingly, we tend to know it when we see it, because we feel it.

-It comes from a sense of confidence and clarity that is felt in the way a presenter, walks, talks, breathes and connects.
+It comes from a sense of the way a presenter, walks, talks, breathes and connects.
 It’s not clumsy, stilted or awkward.
-It’s a graceful sense of self that allows a presenter to be in the room without fear of judgement because they have something important to say.
+It’s a graceful sense of self.
+One that allows a presenter to be in the room without fear of judgement, because they have something important to say.

-Presence stems from awareness, which we began to consider in Habit 4, although it extends beyond the self.
+Presence stems from awareness, which we began to consider in Habit 4.
+That said, it extends beyond the self.
 An important part of presence is understanding where your awareness can, does and will go.
 It involves directing your awareness consciously to cultivating more focus, presence, and peace to what matters most.

-Dr. Dan Siegel is a clinical professor of psychiatry at the UCLA School of Medicine and the founding co-director of the Mindful Awareness Research Center at UCLA.
+Dr. Dan Siegel is a clinical professor of psychiatry at the UCLA School of Medicine.
 He offers a number of very useful resources on his website which may help you to develop the habit of presence.

 Whether you want to stop a bad habit or create a new and more helpful one, most people are looking for quick fixes.
-The internet is teeming with tools, tips, tricks and techniques for just about every habit you could imagine; including presenting and public speaking.
+The internet is teeming with tools, tips, tricks and techniques for just about every habit you could imagine.
+Presenting and public speaking are not exempt.

-Whilst many of these may offer some help the truth is there is no quick fix.
-Mindfulness is the answer but it’s not easy, which is why most people avoid it especially when it comes to presenting.
+Whilst many of these may offer some help, the truth is there is no quick fix.
+Mindfulness is the answer.
+It’s not easy, which is why most people avoid it especially when it comes to presenting.
 It takes time, courage, patience and practice but the investment pays enormous dividends.